LelsersLasers/EVC-BMS-Frontend/README.md

 	- Bypass
 		- [x] Bypass enabled [`bypass`]
 		- [x] Bypass voltage [`vBypass`]
+			- Not critical
 	- Notes:
 		- Defines for starting parameters in battery.h
 		- Actually use the Parameters struct/dict when doing the checks
 			- On the frontend and the Arduino
 - Way to hide/not hide the side bar
+- Styling: use a table for stacked inputs so they all line up
 - Will CORS be a problem?
 	- Why can I not use things from: https://github.com/espressif/arduino-esp32/blob/master/libraries/WebServer/examples/Middleware/Middleware.ino ??????
 - Better usage of error vs result messages